 One Issuing Body may be a schema:parentOrganization of the other, in the case of “subordinate units”, typically a research lab in a university;

 (not depicted) An issuing body may have a schema:sameAs referring to an organization identifier (pattern http://issn.org/organization/publisher/{IssuingBodyID}) in the ISSN organization reference table;

+(not depicted) As with titles, it can be the case that the name of the issuing body is a Latin transliteration of a name in another original script.
+In that case, the name in the original script is the schema:name value, and the transliterated one is in schema:alternateName.
+Otherwise the Latin-script name is in schema:name.

 The #ReferencePublicationEvent – dates and place of the resource